popolo-project/popolo-spec/specs/motion.md

 Few specifications exist for motions, and few legislatures publish motions in a machine-readable format.
 In many, the only specified or recorded motions are those with a single [vote event](/specs/vote-event.html).
 However, a single motion may have multiple vote events; for example, a voice vote followed by a recorded vote.
 Dublin Core, Schema.org, and Parliamentary Metadata Language terms are retained from the [inventory of terms](/appendices/terms.html#Motion).

+## 2.1.
+Range restrictions

+Either a person or an organization can create a [CreativeWork](http://schema.org/CreativeWork).
+A Motion is a subclass of CreativeWork, and only a person can create a Motion.

 <h1 id="classes-and-properties">3.
 Classes and properties</h1>

 <table>